Retention marketing | Guides

 This article will provide you with some of the best programs that you can implement into your business to help increase your customer retention rates.

 If your customers are happy, then they’re unlikely to go elsewhere, simple enough.
-Now the best way to do this from a company perspective would be to provide top-notch products/services at a low price exactly when they need them.
+Now the best way to do this from a company perspective would be to provide top-notch products/services at the right price exactly when they need them.

-Sadly, as a marketer, there’s not much you can do from that perspective, since they would be the responsibility of your product, sales, and operations departments, respectively.
+Sadly, as a marketer, there’s not much you can do from that perspective, since they'd typically be the responsibility of your product, sales, and operations departments, respectively.

 So what can marketers do to increase customer happiness?